 Timing

 Timing is important, but it does not always take potential out of the running.
-It is important to consider their contracts and budget renewals, but there are other timing issues that are relevant for different industries.
+It’s important to consider their contracts and budget renewals, but other timing issues are relevant for different industries.

 As you can see, timing is a puzzle piece rather than a landmark.
 It is important to take a closer look at how it fits into the overall picture of qualifying rather than just making it a make-or-break point.